JeffreyBenjaminBrown/jam-quiz/results/41-edo-results.md

 ## Scales 20 and 21 are the first with more than one 11:9

 and they've got three of them.
-Both are constructed by shifting in parallel two notes in a diatonic scale separated by a fifth.
+Both are constructed by shifting by a parallel microtone (1\41) two notes in a diatonic scale separated by a fifth.
 Scale 20 = lydian up 2 (8\41) up 6 (32\41)
 `[0,8,13,20,24,32,37]`